 - Lagunitas IPA: Another West Coast IPA that’s impossible to criticize.
-At 6.2 percent ABV, it’s got less alcohol than Torpedo or Racer 5.
-Lagunitas also makes several massively hopped specialty Imperial IPAs and other strong beers with ABV upwards of 8 and even 11 percent.
+At 6.2 percent ABV, it’s got less alcohol than Hazy LIttle Thing or Racer 5.
+Lagunitas also makes several massively hopped specialty Imperial IPAs and other strong beers with ABV ranging from 8 to 11 percent.

 - Harpoon IPA: This could be the best beer brewed in the Northeast United States.
 It’s quite similar to the top West Coast IPAs, but with a bit less alcohol at 5.9 percent ABV.

 Recommended Vegan Stouts and Porters

 Both these styles are coffee black, and they’re hard to tell apart unless you really know your beers.
 The main difference is that porters generally contain more alcohol.

 These are the ultimate beers to serve in the dead of winter.
 No surprise, then, that the best stouts and porters often come from places with miserable winters.
 These beers are best served unrefrigerated or minimally chilled.
 Despite their color and body, most stouts contain only about as much alcohol as lager beers.
 But several breweries make Imperial Stouts, which are extremely high in alcohol (usually 8 percent ABV and up).

-- Sierra Nevada Porter and Stout: Hard to tell them apart, hard to say which is better, and hard not to pour a second glass.
+- Sierra Nevada Porter and Stout: Hard to say which is better, and hard not to pour a second glass.

 - Deschutes Obsidian Stout: A fine example of stout from one of the West Coast’s most consistently excellent breweries.